What Those With Mental Health Concerns Should Know About Group Short-term Disability

 Do Short-Term Disability Individual or Group Insurance Cover Chronic Mental Illness?

 Group short-term disability insurance does not typically cover mental illness.
-Most policies even include language that categorically excludes mental or emotional disorders of any kind.
+Most short-term policies even include language that categorically excludes mental or emotional disorders of any kind.
 For example, a typical group short-term disability-insurance policy might contain the following language:

 “Benefits will not be paid for losses caused by or resulting from mental or emotional diseases or disorders of any kind.”